Love The New Kendall Jenner Haircut? Here’s 4 Things You Need To Know About Bobs

 2. Know Your Face

 Just like your hair texture and thickness determines how best to cut your hair, your facial shape and structure influence what type of bob will look best.
 If your face is thin, then your bob should be clean with straight angles like Kendall Jenner’s haircut.
 For heart shaped faces, a side part with a swept fringe will help your forehead looking smaller.
 Round faces should use layers on the sides of the cut to help an illusion of elongating the face.
 The great thing about a bob is that there’s no set length.
 They can range from chin length to a longer shoulder length a-line cut.
-Finding the right length to frame the shape of your face will let you rock the short cut with confidence
+Finding the right length to frame the shape of your face will let you rock the short cut with confidence.

 3. Styling Options Are Nearly Endless